tharj/Pear69/README.md

 When I actually got to printing, it took a few tries to get everything to line up with the PCBs.
 As a first time ABS printer I quickly learned that it likes to shrink while cooling.
 Scaling everything up by 0.7% was the final adjustment that made everything fit perfectly.

-After the PCBs arrived, I soldered up a first prototype with some nice linear Alpaca switches I had lying around so I could get to tinkering around the firmware.
+After the PCBs arrived, I soldered up a first prototype with some nice linear Alpaca switches I had lying around so I could get to figure out the firmware.
 There is plenty of videos going over actually building a custom keyboard, so I won't get into it here.

 ## Setting up KMK